PolideaInternal/cats-love-money/README.md

 # Cats Love Money 🐈‍⬛
-Set of scripts to terminate various GCP resources to save cash and cats 🐈‍⬛
+Set of scripts to terminate various GCP resources to save cash and cats.

 Currently we support deleting:
 - Cloud Composer instances